 Objection No. 4: The Cameras Aren’t Good Enough

 Next, you may wonder about how good the cameras are in these things.
 It is true that drones are pretty much built for video.
 Even with all the improvements that have been made, they are much better are taking video than stills.
-4k video is pretty common at this point.
+4k video is standard at this point.
 Still, the cameras on current models are adequate for still photography.
-For example, the Phantom 4 Pro now has a 1″ sensor that takes 20 megapixel stills.
+For example, the Mavic 2 Pro has a 1″ sensor that takes 20 megapixel stills.

 Of course, you’re not going to have as big of a sensor as what you have in your DSLR or your mirrorless camera.
 Smaller sensors can lead to issues with digital noise and dynamic range.
 However, these problems aren’t as acute as you might think with drones.
 For the most part, you’ll be flying in the middle of the day (it is a legal requirement in most countries that you fly only during daylight hours).
 That being the case, you will have plenty of light to work with.
 Almost any camera can take good pictures in good light.
 What you are paying for when you buy that big DSLR is the ability to get great pictures in low light or contrasty situations.
 You aren’t as likely to face those situations when you are flying your drone, so the lesser camera isn’t the problem you might think it will be.